 Education Enrichment Coordinator

 Requirements: The Enrichment Education Coordinator will be extremely detail-oriented and have excellent communication and presentation skills.
-Experience working with camps, museums and informal science education for a range of ages is a plus.
+Experience working with camps, museums, and informal science education for a range of ages is a plus.
 The candidate will have a high degree of personal energy and creativity and be able to relay this in their duties.
-Must be exceptionally well-organized and able to multi-task and work in a fast-paced museum environment with multiple projects and deadlines.
+Must be exceptionally well-organized and able to multi-task, manage time and priorities, and work in a fast-paced museum environment with multiple projects and deadlines.
 A Bachelors degree from an accredited college required.
 This position reports to the Director of Education.
-Must have proven ability to work in an organic team orientated environment.
+Must have proven ability to work in an organic, team-oriented environment.

-Salary and Benefits: This full-time exempt position supported by major medical and additional benefits.
+Salary and Benefits: This a full-time, non-exempt, hourly position and is supported by major medical and additional benefits.
 Salary is commensurate with experience.

 To Apply: Applicants should send their cover letter, resume, and three references to firstname.lastname@example.org.